Website:

 Biography:

 I completed masters and doctoral studies in New Testament and Early Christian Origins at Harvard Divinity School and have remained active in my fields for nearly four decades.
 I worked as an academic administrator, mainly as a registrar, at a number of colleges in Massachusetts and Vermont.
 I reluctantly retired in late 2017 after my job was eliminated suddenly in 2013 and I was unsuccessful landing a new position.
 For three years, I conducted research on the survival of the soul after death and self-published my book, Paranormal, in 2015.
-In October 2015, I launched a website, WisdomWordsPPF, and have been posting evidence-based blogs once a week in three areas: my scholarly research on women in antiquity, New Testament, and early church history; social justice issues from a progressive, feminist perspective; and insights from Paranormal.
-I am now giving lectures and leading discussions, retreats and workshops at retirement communities, churches, colleges, libraries, conference centers and other venues, and I volunteer for Estey Organ Museum in Brattleboro, Vermont; the United Way of Windham County; and the Episcopal Church in Vermont.
+In October 2015, I launched a website, WisdomWordsPPF, and have been posting evidence-based blogs twice a month in three areas: my scholarly research on women in antiquity, New Testament, and early church history; social justice issues from a progressive, feminist perspective; and insights from Paranormal.
+I am now giving lectures and leading discussions, retreats and workshops at retirement communities, churches, colleges, libraries, conference centers and other venues, and I volunteer for Estey Organ Museum in Brattleboro, Vermont; the New England Historic Genealogical Society, Boston, Mass.; and Senior Solutions, Springfield, Vermont.
+I sing in the Brattleboro Concert Choir and the choir of St. Michael's Episcopal Church, Brattleboro.

 Current research areas: